Volkswagen e-Crafter van review

 The Volkswagen e-Crafter is the latest manifestation of a growing trend towards larger electric vans.
 Small electric vans such as the Citroen Berlingo Electric, Peugeot Partner Electric and Renault Kangoo Z.E. are now relatively well established, but larger panel vans have been slower to electrify.

-At the moment, the only direct rival for the e-Crafter on the UK market is the Renault Master Z.E., although more competitors are on the way from other brands – Mercedes is developing an 'eVito' and 'eSprinter', for example.
+At the moment, the only direct rivals for the e-Crafter on the UK market are the Renault Master Z.E. and LDV EV80, although more competitors are on the way from other brands – Mercedes will soon launch an 'eSprinter', while the Citroen Relay Electric, Fiat Ducato Electric and Peugeot e-Boxer are also on the way.

-The up-front cost for a business to 'future-proof' itself against this development is high, though: the Master Z.E. costs from over £46,000 after government incentives, while the retail price of the e-Crafter in Germany (including sales tax, but before incentives) is around £63,000.
+The up-front cost for a business to 'future-proof' itself against this development is high, though: the Master Z.E. costs from around £47,000 before VAT and after government incentives, while the retail price of the e-Crafter in Germany (including sales tax, but before incentives) is around £63,000.
 A UK retail price has yet to be confirmed, and right-hand-drive sales are not expected to start until mid-2021.

 One advantage the e-Crafter has over the Master Z.E. is that the more recently launched Volkswagen was developed from the outset to accept both diesel and electric powertrains, whereas the Renault is more of a 'retrofit' of electric technology to a van that was originally designed only as a diesel.